RecipeShare Test Kitchen

 If you want a more filling version, add cooked noodles under the salad.
 If you want to increase protein further, add extra-firm tofu or edamame without changing the dressing profile.
 This is also a practical way to stretch the chicken across more portions.

-This recipe is good for meal prep if you store the dressing separately and keep cucumber away from the hot ingredients until serving.
+This recipe is good for meal prep if you store the chicken, aubergine, salad vegetables, and dressing separately.
 The chicken and aubergine reheat well, while the salad base is best kept chilled.

 For variation, turn it into a noodle bowl with soba, udon, or rice noodles.
 You can also build it as a mixed-protein bowl by adding tofu, or keep it lighter and serve the chicken and vegetables over extra lettuce.